mrosseel/vast-automation/README.md

 ## TODO

+- implement UCAC4 reference star matching because they have ID
 - increase max_stars from 10.000 to unlimited so we can select the best reference frame
 - new ensemble comparison star calculation?
 - aperture is now fixed at 2, do some experiments on 1 star to measure effect on error bars and results